gebes/PartyBoard/README.md

+# PartyBoard
-PartyBoard - Enjoy painting like Bob Ross
+Enjoy painting like Bob Ross.
 ===
-You have a white Canvas, your target is to make it colorful!
+You have a white Canvas; your target is to make it colourful!

 ## Getting Started
 Clone this repo and open it with Processing 3.0
-You can also export this small program for your platform
+You can also export this small program for your platform.

 ## Example